chrivand/Firepower_O365_Feed_Parser/README.md

 ## Getting Started with the Installation

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as a network object.
-Another option is to use the raw Github file links below and use it as feed in Firepower:
+Another option is to use the raw Github file links below and use it as feed in Firepower (please be aware that I am currently NOT refreshing the script constantly, I am looking for a location to host it):

 URL TXT file: https://raw.githubusercontent.com/chrivand/Firepower_O365_Feed_Parser/master/Parsed_File_URL.txt IPv4 TXT file: https://raw.githubusercontent.com/chrivand/Firepower_O365_Feed_Parser/master/Parsed_File_IPv4.txt